Diamond Head Vista

 8 of 20 current listings include the ACWIUN inclusion.
 Remarks frequently mention multiple air conditioners (e.g., "two air conditioners add just $10 ($5 each)", "installed a new air conditioner in the living room"), while other listings advertise "split AC throughout."
 No remark explicitly says "window AC" but the MLS checkbox plus multiple references to per-AC HOA charges suggest some units likely have window/wall AC units.

 Concrete construction is strongly confirmed by the MLS: 20 out of 20 current listings list construction material as CONCRE.
-No public remarks suggest a different construction type, so this appears to be a stable building-level feature rather than a copy-paste error.
+None of the public remarks contradict that, and the building’s repeated high-rise/secured condo descriptions are consistent with concrete construction.

 Only 2/20 MLS listings currently check 'double wall' (DOUWAL) and none of the public remarks mention 'double wall' or similar phrasing.
 With no historical support and no remarks confirming a building-wide double-wall construction, the limited checkbox prevalence appears unreliable and the feature is omitted.